microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 Graph Data Format
 *****************

-DeepGNN supports three file formats: Linear, JSON and TSV.
+DeepGNN supports three file formats: EdgeList, JSON and TSV.
 Users can generate a graph in either format then our pipeline will convert it into binary for training and inference.
 DeepGNN also supports writing custom decoders, see [the decoders file](https://github.com/microsoft/DeepGNN/blob/main/src/python/deepgnn/graph_engine/snark/decoders.py).
 Just inheret the base class Decoder, overwrite the decode function and pass the new decoder as an argument to the converter or dispatcher.

-1. `Linear <#linear-format>`_: Heterogeneous or homegeneous graph.
+1. `EdgeList <#EdgeList-format>`_: Heterogeneous or homegeneous graph.

 2. `JSON <#json-format>`_: Heterogeneous or homegeneous graph.

 3. `TSV <#tsv-format>`_: Homogeneous graph only.

-Linear Format
+EdgeList Format
 =============

-The linear format,
+The EdgeList format,
 * Supports heterogeneous and homegeneous graphs.
 * Nodes and edges are on separate lines, therefore a node and its outgoing edges may be on separate lines.
 * Small files that are fast to create and convert.

-`graph.linear` layout,
+`graph.csv` layout,

 .. code-block:: text
 	<node info>